 Once the individual frets are marked the grooves for the fret wires are sawn.
 The frets must be sawn vertically and must be perfectly straight.

 Fret saws are designed for this purpose.
 The width of the cut is important also e.g. It should be neither too narrow nor too wide.
-If too narrow the fret wires will need to be placed with too much force, or alternatively, the fret wires will be too loose.
+If too narrow the fret wires will need to be placed with too much force, or the fret wires will be too loose.

-This often means the fret grooves must be cut in one action of the saw.
+This often means the fret slots must be cut in one action of the saw.
 Repeated cuts will only widen the groove causing problems when it comes time to fit the individual fret wires.

 The depth of the cut is determined by the tang, which refers to the depth of the fret wires.